-Bereavement Support is available to the family, friends and loved ones of patients who receive care and support from our Inpatient Unit, Day Therapy and Community Teams.
+Bereavement Support is available to the family, friends and loved ones of patients who receive care and support from our Inpatient Unit, Living Well Service and Community Teams.

 You can refer yourself: please download the bereavement self-referral form, fill it out and either post or send by email to firstname.lastname@example.org.
 We will then contact you to arrange an assessment appointment where we will discuss your needs.

 For further information, please call the team on 01223 675770.